luca/luca.github.com/art/idraw-a3se-review.md

 axicli images/sphere.svg --webhook --webhook_url "https://example.com/notify"
 ```

-I plan to use it to get notified of the plotter completing the work when I need to leave it unattended.
+I'm planning to use it to get notified of the plotter completing the work when I need to leave it unattended.

 ### Python API Usage